NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Conclusions

 \section{Conclusions}

-In this paper, we present \sysname, a neural inertial tracking system that takes full advantage of IMU readings.
-We propose a novel Time-Frequency Block-recurrent Transformer, named \modulename, which borrows the idea of time-frequency learning and embraces the advantages of both RNN and Transformer to combine both historical and current motion information.
-In addition, we leverage the differentiation of the body-frame magnetometers to mitigate the noise introduced by the gyroscope.
-We implement \sysname with a customized robotic platform and evaluate it scrupulously across distinct indoor environments.
-The results show that \sysname outperforms six state-of-the-art baseline approaches on all benchmarks, achieving a significant accuracy gain of 48\% on unseen data compared to the best baseline so far. \sysname demonstrates remarkable tracking accuracy over extended durations and distances, with a tracking error of one meter over 300 meters, ensuring reliable performance.
-With the encouraging results, \sysname takes an important step towards a practical and truly infrastructure-free solution for indoor robotic tracking.
+We introduce \sysname, a neural inertial tracking system that fully exploits IMU data for reliable indoor localization.
+At its core is the Time-Frequency Block-recurrent Transformer (\modulename), which combines RNN and Transformer with time-frequency learning to capture both long-term dependencies and fine-grained motion patterns.
+To enhance robustness, \sysname uses \textit{differentiated body-frame magnetometer} to compensate for gyroscope drift.
+We deploy \sysname on a custom robotic platform and evaluate it extensively.
+Results show that \sysname consistently outperforms seven state-of-the-art baselines, achieving up to 48\% higher accuracy on unseen data and maintaining an average error of one meter over 300-meter trajectories.
+These results highlight its strong generalization and real-time capability, marking a significant step toward practical, infrastructure-free indoor robotic tracking.